BillDietrich/linkcheckerhtml/README.md

-THIS PROJECT IS NOT REALLY USABLE YET !!!
+THIS PROJECT IS NOT USABLE YET !!!

 ##Functionality